david-acm/docs/docs/domain/aggregate.md

 ### Aggregate with state

 Inherited from `Aggregate`, the `Aggregate<T>` adds a separate concept of the aggregate state.
 Traditionally, we consider state as part of the aggregate.
-However, state is the only part of the aggregate that mutated.
+However, state is the only part of the aggregate that mutates.
 The primary pattern in Eventuous is to separate state from the behaviour by splitting them into two distinct objects.

 :::tip Event-sourced state
 The `State` abstraction is described on the [State](state) page.